-The net asset value per Class A and Class I shares ("share value") as at June 30, 2012 was \$1.42.
-As noted in previous Reports, the Receiver emphasizes that the share value is an accounting book value partially based on the June 28, 2005 carrying value of the investment portfolio.
+The net asset value per Class A and Class I shares ("Share Value") as at September 30, 2012 was \$1.42 as detailed in Appendix 1.
+As noted in previous Reports, the Receiver emphasizes that the Share Value is an accounting book value partially based on the June 28, 2005 carrying value of the investment portfolio.

 Future events will determine the ultimate realizable value of the portfolio.
-Such matters may have a material effect on the share value which is ultimately available for distribution to Crocus shareholders.
+Such matters may have a material effect on the Share Value which is ultimately available for distribution to Crocus shareholders.
 The future events identified to date include: